Navigating the Future of Manufacturing with Industry 4.0

 These technologies promise to make manufacturing more productive and flexible.
 However, Industry 4.0 is also a bit of a hype term, designed to drive adoption.
 This can create a confusing investment environment for business leaders, as the excitement over new solutions sometimes overshadows the actual strategic needs of the business.”

-He emphasizes the importance of avoiding tech adoption purely for its novelty, noting that the focus should remain on how these solutions align with a company’s overarching strategy and challenges.
+He emphasises the importance of avoiding tech adoption purely for its novelty, noting that the focus should remain on how these solutions align with a company’s overarching strategy and challenges.

 New Zealand’s Readiness for Advanced Manufacturing